JvanKatwijk/dab-scanner/README.md

 that channel.
 After a user defined amount of time (the left spinbox on the GUI) a next channel will be selected.
-* At the end of the cycle the software will determine whether or not to run a next cycle by looking at the spinbox at the right:  if running in continuous mode or otherwise, if the number in the spinbox is positive after decreasing it by one, a next cycle will be executed.
+* At the end of the cycle the software will determine whether or not to run a next cycle.
+In *continuous mode* a next cycle will always start, if *controlled mode* the software will decrease the value in the spinbox by one, and if it is (still) larger than zero, a next cycle will start.

 ![dab scanner](/dab-summary.png?raw=true)

-Note that at the start of the scanning process, the "start" button becomes a "stop" button.
-Note further that at the end of the scanning process the button will become a "start" button again.
+Note that at the start of the scanning process, a "start" button becomes a "stop" button.
+Note further that at the end of the scanning process - either by exhaustion or by touching the (now) *stop button* - the button will become a "start" button again.

-If one wants a known number of cycles, one would set the number in the "cycle counter" and select the "start controller" button.
-The software will use the cycle counter to determine whether or not to continue, after finishing a cycle, if the number is larger than zero the software will decrement the value in the cycles counter and continue with the next cycle.
+The number of cycles in *controlled mode* is determined by the value in the *cycle counter*.
+This *cycle counter* is read after each cycle so, during processing it can be changed.

-If, however, wants an "unlimited" amount of cycles, one shouls select the "start continuous" button.
+If, however, wants an "unlimited" amount of cycles, one shouls select the *start continuous* button.
 Cycling will just go on until the button is touches again or - for whatever reason - the program halts.
 Since many dx-ers want to cycle for hours, a summary of the output is written to another textfile.
 The name of the textfile is related to the name of the txt file containing the full output.

+In *continuous mode* a table is shown with the channel numbers, each marked with a "+" or a "-" sign, which can be altered by the user (clicking *twice* will change the mark).
+The software will skip during scanning those channels marked with a "-" sign.

 The GUI further shows during processing a red/green field, where green indicates that at least time synchonization could be achieved, an indicator for the
 Signal Noise Ratio (measured as the ratio between the signals strength